 NCapture is a free web-browser extension for Chrome that enables you to gather web content to import into NVivo.
-(Support for NCapture for Internet Explorer ceased in 2020, however you can still install the last version if required, see Installing NCapture for Internet Explorer.)

 Most web pages can be captured as PDFs.
 You can also capture some pages from Facebook, Twitter and YouTube as datasets, videos and pictures.
 NCapture files (.nvcx) contain your captured content as well as the URLs, capture times and any additional information such as a descriptions, memos and coding that you specified at the time of capture.

 Some captures from social media sites produce multiple files once imported into NVivo.
 For example, Facebook content can contain an NVivo dataset as well as pictures.
 See Social media data

 When capturing from Facebook or Twitter for the first time you will need to authorize NCapture.
 Authorize NCapture

 Depending on your version of NVivo, some types of captured content cannot be imported into your project.
 NCapture compatibility